EricCabrol/VehicleDynamics/Minaker.md

 **Linear models** are then introduced, starting with the *yaw plane* model for cornering dynamics (often called bicycle model in the literature).
 The classical first-order system is derived and its applications are illustrated, both for steady-state analysis and for transient behaviour.
 Stability conditions are discussed, explaining clearly the influence of the front/rear location of the center of gravity.
 A *truck and trailer* model is also presented.
 For vertical motion, two models are presented : *quarter-car* for suspension analysis, and *bounce-pitch* for vehicle body motion.

+A **full-car model** is presented in chapter 5, restricted to bounce, pitch and roll motions (no longitudinal neither lateral equations).
+The way this chapter is built doesn't seem as obvious as the previous ones.
+Firstly some pages more heavily loadedof equations and linear algebra, just to conclude that the problem becomes too big to be solved by hand and must be computed numerically.
+Then only a few lines to comment the results obtained and detail the corresponding modes.
+Then we get back to more physics with a paragraph about kinematic effects (roll centers, jacking effects ...), but I don't understand the timing.

+Chapter 6 about **Multibody dynamics** becomes more theoretical, explaining how the governing equations are generated.

 **What I did appreciate**
 The main concepts are clearly explained.
 The balance between equations and text is fine.
 Most of the equations are "interpreted", and their consequences highlighted.

 Some conventions can be confusing : for example damping matrix is called `L`, and yaw rate is called `r`, longitudinal velocity is called `u`, while `v` is the lateral velocity ...
+SAE sign conventions are used